Astound recognized as most promising future AI technology by KDD with Startup Research Award

 Today, as Samel and Miao point out in their paper, the focus of real-world applications of AI is less about building a high-quality software system and more about building a high-quality dataset.
 Samel and Miao’s active deep denoising (ADD) approach outlines a process for building a high-quality dataset.
 It uses DNNs to surface the noise, or the inconsistencies, in a dataset.
 It then loops in a domain expert to weigh in on the inconsistencies (in the incident management case described earlier, this might be a IT Incident Management process owner) and help guide the model on what the right answer is.
 The approach is designed to be increasingly automated over time, so the human expert is only looped when a critical learning choice has to be made.
 The result?
 Samel and Miao show that ADD applied to one enterprise example can effectively reduce one third of the prediction errors.

 Imagine if the employee service you received at your job was 33 percent more accurate.
 There’d be less time for frustration and more time to work on what matters.
 That’s the future of work we’re building.
 That’s what gets us up in the morning and keeps us up at night.
-Want to help us make the future of work a reality?
+Want to help us build the next generation of future AI technology?
+At Astound, we’re building future AI technology to make work life better for every employee.
 Join our team: http://bit.ly/AstoundCareers

 Attending KDD and want to meet up?
 We’ll be presenting Tuesday, August 21 during the following times: